Tips to Achieve That One Stubborn Goal in Your Life

 7. Are You Taking Action Toward Achieving Your Goal?

 Although all goals begin with a thought, taking action toward achieving the goal is an important step.
-You need to take action toward achieving your goal.
 You can’t expect to win the lottery if you don’t buy a ticket.

 8. How Do You Feel About Your Goal?